swaptacular/swpt_accounts/protocol.rst

-.. [#meaningful-change] For a given account, every change in the value of one of the fields included in `AccountUpdate`_ messages (except for the ``ts`` field) should be considered meaningful, and therefore an `AccountUpdate`_ message SHOULD be emitted to inform about it.
+.. [#meaningful-change] For a given account, every change in the value of one of the fields included in `AccountUpdate`_ messages (except for the ``ts`` field) should be considered meaningful, and therefore an `AccountUpdate`_ message SHOULD *eventually* be emitted to inform about it.
+There is no requirement, though, `AccountUpdate`_ messages to be emitted instantly, following each individual meaningful change.
+For example, for a series of transactions committed on the account in a short period of time, the server may emit only one `AccountUpdate`_ message, announce only the final state of the account.

 .. [#creation-date] Note that an account can be removed from the server's database, and then a new account with the same